aderonke27/Massachusetts-Hospital-Analysis/README.md

 # Massachusettes-General-Hospital-Analysis

 ## Description
-Brief description of the project and its purpose
-Example: “A data analysis project for Metro Good, conducted as part of the STC 6-Week Data Analyst Mentorship.
-The project includes data cleaning, analysis, visualization, and actionable recommendations.”
+A data analysis project for Massachusettes General Hospital, conducted as part of the STC 6-Week Data Analyst Mentorship.
+The project includes data cleaning, analysis, visualization, and actionable recommendations.

 ## Table of Contents
 1. [Introduction](#introduction)